shubham-1706-g/Chained/replit.md

 ## Overview

-This is a workflow automation platform that allows users to create, edit, and execute visual workflows through a drag-and-drop interface.
-Built with React and Express, it provides a comprehensive solution for building automated workflows with support for triggers, actions, and data transformations.
-The platform features a visual flow editor similar to tools like Zapier or Microsoft Power Automate, enabling users to connect different services and automate business processes.
+This is a comprehensive workflow automation platform that allows users to create, edit, and execute visual workflows through a drag-and-drop interface.
+Built with React and Express, it provides a complete solution for building automated workflows with support for triggers, actions, and data transformations.
+The platform features a visual flow editor similar to tools like n8n, Zapier, or Microsoft Power Automate, enabling users to connect different services and automate business processes.

+The platform now includes a complete home screen interface with dashboard, flow management, connections management, and settings pages, providing a full-featured workflow automation experience.

 ## User Preferences